CrispinStichart/LearnPythonTheRightWay/lectures/section 1/Lesson 2 -- Diving In.md

 b = int(input('Enter 2nd number: '))
 ```

 You'll notice that although the text in green was outputted to your screen, line 10 has a little more going on.
-In particular.
-There are some things in curly braces, and there's that `f` *outside* the opening quotation mark.
+In particular, there are some things in curly braces, and there's that `f` *outside* the opening quotation mark.

 That `f` looks dumb, delete it.
 Now run your program again and see the result.